In this section:

-If you pay by online Direct Debit, HMRC will collect payment from your nominated bank account a further three bank working days after the due date for your return.
+If you pay by online Direct Debit, and you submit your return on or before the due date, HMRC will collect payment from your nominated bank account a further three bank working days after the due date for your return.
 This means that online VAT Direct Debit offers you more time to pay than any other method.
 Collection dates for Direct Debit are shown in the VAT payment deadline calculator (see the section later in this guide).
 HMRC will only collect the amount you have shown as being due on your VAT Return and will never collect any other outstanding amounts by Direct Debit.
 At all times you are fully protected by the Direct Debit Guarantee.

 Please note that, if you wish to set up a Direct Debit and want it to apply to the return you are about to submit, you must set up the Direct Debit first and allow enough time for HMRC to make the necessary arrangements with your bank or building society, before you submit your return online.